THEOplayer/documentation/getting-started/02-frameworks/03-react-native/09-custom-ui.md

 # Custom UI and React Native

-> *Disclaimer: THEO Technologies does not provide THEOplayer ReactNative components.
-This How-to-Article describes how our current THEOplayer iOS and Android SDKs can be wrapped in ReactNative Bridges.
-The sample ReactNative bridge code is provided AS-IS without any explicit nor implicit guarantees.
-The ReactNative bridge sample code only provides mapping for a number of commonly used THEOplayer APIs, it is the customer’s responsibility to further expand the mapping and subsequently maintain the code and ensure compatibility with future versions of THEOplayer SDKs.*

-This how-to guide describes how to set-up the THEOplayer UI in React Native application.
+This how-to guide describes how to set-up the custom THEOplayer UI in React Native application.

-## Information
+## General Information

 ### Android